 Reading and assessment

-Committee members are asked to do a preliminary check of their assigned applications and immediately inform the program officer of any conflicts of interest, so that these applications can be reassigned to another committee member (see Managing Conflicts of Interest).
+Committee members are asked to do a preliminary check of their assigned applications and immediately inform the program officer of any conflicts of interest, so that these applications can be reassigned to another committee member (see Managing conflicts of interest).

 Committee members submit their preliminary scores to the program officer before the adjudication committee meeting.
 In cases where there are significant discrepancies among the scores assigned by members to an application, additional members may be asked to read it.
-The officer compiles all scores, translating them into an initial overall ranking.
-This ranking is used during the committee meeting to identify where members differ in their assessments.
+The program officer compiles all scores, translating them into an initial overall ranking.
+The ranked scores are used during the committee meeting to identify where members differ in their assessments.
 Depending on the volume of applications, and at the discretion of the committee chair, it may also be used as a tool to determine the order of discussion of applications.
 Committee members are asked to submit their preliminary scores in a timely manner, so that program officers can provide the initial overall ranking to all members before the adjudication.
 This allows the members enough time to further review applications for which there are variations in scores.

 Committee members may be asked to provide written comments about applications.
 The committee’s program officer will provide further information, if applicable.